Hunter McElrea

-Hunter McElrea (born 21 November 1999 in Los Angeles, California, United States) is an American born New Zealand racing driver currently competing in the IMSA SportsCar Championship in LMP2 for TDS Racing.
+Hunter McElrea (born 21 November 1999 in Los Angeles, California, United States) is an American-born New Zealand racing driver currently competing in the IMSA SportsCar Championship in LMP2 for United Autosports USA.
+He is also the reserve driver for IndyCar Series team Ed Carpenter Racing.

 Junior career

 Karting

 McElrea began his career in karting at the age of seven.

 Formula Ford

 In 2015, McElrea stepped up to single-seaters, competing in Formula Ford championships in both Australia and New Zealand, sometimes with the family outfit McElrea Racing.
 In 2018, McElrea contested a second full season of Australian Formula Ford with Sonic Motor Racing Services, accumulating thirteen wins and becoming the first non-Australian driver to win the title since 1985.

 Road to Indy

 USF2000 Championship

 In December 2018, McElrea won the $200,000 Mazda Road to Indy Shootout at Wild Horse Pass Motorsports Park to compete in the 2019 U.S. F2000 National Championship.
 Joining with Pabst Racing, McElrea claimed four victories, including back-to-back wins at Portland and ultimately finished as championship runner-up after missing out on the title five points to Braden Eves.